Chia-Network/chia-dev-guides/guides/chialisp-concepts/condition-morphing.md

 ## Conclusion

-This combined puzzle would allow you to spend coins created with it with your public key, but any create coin conditions have their amounts doubled in the output.
+This combined puzzle would allow you to spend coins created with it with your public key, but any create coin conditions would have their amounts doubled in the output.
 Feel free to ask questions you may have on our [Keybase](https://keybase.io/team/chia_network.public).